|South Egremont, Massachusetts|

-In August of 1976, Angus MacDonald and his wife Mimi sold their stock in Jug End to Joseph and Kendra Bruno.
+In January 1976, Dick MacDonald took a leave of absence, which was initially announced as "a temporary thing."
+Yet, in August of 1976 Dick MacDonald and his wife Mimi sold their Jug End stock to Pennsylvania couple Joseph and Kendra Bruno for a reported $325,000.
 At this point, Jug End Resort included the ski area, bubble covered tennis courts and swimming pool, a golf course, and the famous barn.

 Heavily loaded with debt and deferred maintenance, Jug End fell into hard times in the late 1970s.
+With tens of thousands in back taxes, the resort nearly lost its liquor license in 1977.
 The swimming pool facility closed in 1979, while the tennis courts closed in 1980.
 Continuing in this pattern, the resort was closed during the winter of 1981-82.

 A group of investors attempted to build hundreds of houses throughout the property a few years later, however their efforts were halted.
 The land eventually ended up in the hands of the State of Massachusetts and is today known as the Jug End Reservation.

 Former owner Dick MacDonald passed away Sept.
 18, 2014 at the age of 88.